spring-media/Carlos/Futures/README.md

 - Write tests (untested features won't be merged)
 - When all the tests are written and green, create a pull request, with a short description of the approach taken

-## Apps using Carlos Futures
+## Apps using Pied Piper

 - [Die Welt Edition](https://itunes.apple.com/de/app/welt-edition-digitale-zeitung/id372746348?mt=8)

-Using Carlos Futures?
+Using Pied Piper?
 Please let us know through a Pull request, we'll be happy to mention your app!

 ## Authors

-`Carlos Futures` was made in-house by WeltN24
+`Pied Piper` was made in-house by WeltN24

 ### Contributors: